nmfs-ost/Genomics_Resources/tutorials/QC/fastp_nextflow/README.md

 Assuming you're using Sedna.

+**IMPORTANT**: The naming of the reads matters.
+They're currently set to be `SAMPLEID_R1.fastq.gz` and `SAMPLEID_R2.fastq.gz`.
+It will not work if there is any other structure.
+This could be modified in line 55 of `fastp.nf`.

 To run, start a new screen (very important; or tmux).
 Then run the command below:

 ```bash